issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

 ==========================

 By default, the local physical quantities used for physical quantities measurements: :math:`S^z`  and :math:`S^x` .
-More detailed physical quantities measurements can be made by overwriting the format common to ``tenes``.
+Measurements of more detailed physical quantities can be made by overwriting the format common to ``tenes``.
 The following format is common to "tenes`.

 .. csv-table::